Site icon Panda Security Mediacenter

 3. The network name with a checkmark next to it is your current SSID.

-If you’re not connected to Wi-Fi, your SSID won’t show up until you connect to one.
+If you’re not connected to Wi-Fi, your SSID won’t show up until you join a network.

 What Is an SSID Example?